GenbuHase/ArticleEditor/README.md

 [![Build Status](https://travis-ci.org/GenbuHase/ArticleEditor.svg)](https://travis-ci.org/GenbuHase/ArticleEditor)

-A tool for bloggers without any blog services
+An assistant for bloggers without blog services

-## Other Languages
+## Languages
 * [日本語 | Japanese](/README[Japanese].md)

 ## Description
-You could create any articles easily if you used "Article Editor".
+You could publish articles without a lot of inconvenience if you used "Article Editor".

 ## Features
-* Generates any articles with a template
+* Generate any articles with a template
-* Manages a list of article ids
+* Manage a list of article ids
-* Runs Smoothly
+* Run smoothly

 ## Requirement